 The BXE216 Elliptical supports up to four user profiles.
-It will ship factory-direct with a chest strap for accurate wireless heart rate monitoring, and Bluetooth will be included so that trainees can export their heart rate, calorie burn and other data to fitness apps such as Bowflex Results, Google Fit and MyFitnessPal for advanced tracking.
+It ships with a chest strap for accurate wireless heart rate monitoring and Bluetooth connectivity so that trainees can export their heart rate, calorie burn and other data to fitness apps such as Bowflex Results, Google Fit and MyFitnessPal for advanced tracking.

 Our Favorite Features

-- Premium handlebars allow multiple grip positions for diverse exercise
+- Premium handlebars that allow multiple grip positions for diverse exercise.

-- Media tray (tablet/phone holder) with USB charger for a mobile device
+- Media tray (tablet/phone holder) with USB charger for mobile devices.

-- Space-conscious front drive machine is a good fit for most homes
+- A space-conscious front drive machine that is a good fit for home use.